davidblurton/tala-api/README.md

 ### `/preposition/:preposition/:word`

-Finds declanations of the provided word that match the lexical case of the preposition.
+Finds declensions of the provided word that match the lexical case of the preposition.

 ### `/multiple/:word`